 - Environmental Professionals

 - Natural Resource Program Managers

 Significant education/experience in hydraulic processes and stream morphology principles.
-We highly recommend that you have taken River Course 101: Stream Morphology Assessment prior to attending this course.
+We highly recommend that you have taken River Course 101: Stream Morphology Assessment and River Course 201: Stream Restoration Design Principles prior to attending this course.

 We accept Visa, Mastercard, and American Express for payment of your registration fee.
 Or you may send us a check made payable to NCSU – BAE.
 Mail to: